SeanOMik/eBookReaderSwitch/README.md

 This is a project I've haven't worked on for a while and I'm just now getting back to it.
 This is a Nintendo Switch Homebrew Application and will read ePub files, or eventually, what ever MuPDF supports.

 ### Current State:
-* Crashes your switch.
+* ePubs cause a crash, PDFs dont load, idk what happends with other files.
 * Just about **ALL** of the code isn't even mine but taken from an old NX-Shell repo.
-* Working on redoing the code and making it not crash your switch.
+* Working on redoing the code

 ### TODO:
 * Use MuPDF.